SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

   ![](./images/run_2.JPG)

-   - The Raise Hand icon here will fire a toast message on hub.
+   - The Raise Hand icon in this plugin will fire a toast message on hub.
 Click on it to test the plugin behavior.
 The Log messages can be referred to see the plugin behavior when the hub is launched in the debug mode.

   ![](./images/run_3.JPG)

 ## Final solution
  The complete solution for the sample Intel Unite® plugin is available [here](./solutions/SamplePluginSolution.md).
 ## Lesson Learnt
-Building and deploying a sample plugin on Intel Unite®.
+Creating and deploying a sample plugin on Intel Unite®.